Ethereal was released in April of 2011 as a precursor to my first full-length album that I was working on for release the following year.

 To remain true to the theme of the U.L.E. weekend where this song was born, Ethereal was produced with the specific intention for healing.
-Before being released to the general public, the track was infused with a triple-layer energy treatment of light, breathe and sound to help listeners relax, release and let go.
+Before being released to the general public, the track was infused with a triple-layer energy treatment of light, breath and sound to help listeners relax, release and let go.
 The idea was that merely listening repeatedly would help to clear stagnant energy patterns in the body and auric field, helping listeners feel better and improve their lives.

 To try on the energy healing treatment for yourself, listen to Ethereal at least seven times.
 You may not even like the sound of the song itself, but that’s OK.
 Do it anyway and notice how you feel each pass through as you listen.
 And if at first, you are more annoyed than feeling better, that’s OK too.
 Sometimes that’s part of the process of stirring up old stuff that can be released.

 To further enhance the experience, sit quietly and fully in your seat.
 As you listen, breathe deeply and exhale down deep into the earth.
 Imagine and allow light to shine on you, surround you and perhaps even fill your body and energize you.
 Enjoy!